How To Do a Live Streaming Webcast from Zoom to Social Media

 Live Streaming from Zoom to LinkedIn

 LinkedIn Live, which is a feature that allows user to live stream long form content, is still in beta and requires approval.
-To apply for access to LinkedIn Live fill out this form.

 LinkedIn also archives your video as the post on your activity stream, so all video files live streamed from Zoom through Restream to LinkedIn remain on your profile indefinitely.